Out-of-Distribution Generalization in Time Series: A Survey: Conclusion

-Air quality data frequently exhibit dynamic properties influenced by seasonal changes, pollution incidents, and meteorological fluctuations \cite{93}.
-In contrast, remote sensing data suffer from inconsistencies in collection devices, angles, and geographic locations \cite{101}.
-Similarly, energy consumption data are subject to multiple contributing factors—economic activity, climate variability, and policy interventions—rendering time-series patterns highly complex and volatile \cite{87}.
-To capture these changing dynamics, researchers utilize TS-OOG methods to model data trends, achieving greater predictive accuracy and stability in environmental monitoring and management \cite{94}.
-This underscores the importance of high generalization capacity in managing highly variable environmental data.
+\textit{2) Environment.} Air quality data often display dynamic characteristics influenced by seasonal variations, pollution events, and meteorological fluctuations \cite{93}.
+In contrast, remote sensing data exhibit inconsistencies due to differences in collection devices, observation angles, and geographic locations \cite{101}.
+Likewise, energy consumption data are affected by various factors such as economic activity, climate variability, and policy interventions, making their time series patterns complex and volatile \cite{87}.
+To effectively capture these evolving dynamics, researchers employ TS-OOG methods to model data trends, enhancing predictive accuracy and stability in environmental monitoring and management \cite{94}.
+This highlights the importance of strong generalization capacity in addressing the challenges of highly variable environmental data.